How to Get Your Restaurant Reviewed by Bloggers & Critics

 A mention in a local newspaper, regional publication, or restaurant blog can help any business generate buzz and gain new supporters.
 As the owner of a restaurant or food-related business, you should do whatever you can to get word of your venture out to as many people as possible.
+In fact, Toast data tells us that 63% of people expressed strong interest in new restaurant openings in their area

 Being reviewed is an awesome way for your business to make a media appearance.
 After a food critic or blogger visits your establishment and writes about a positive experience for the first time, another will likely follow, and so on and so forth.